-The Paranda network
+The Paranda Network

-The Paranda Network is a three-year partnership of co-operation between KfW Stiftung and Untold to enhance the craft of creative writers working in Dari and Pashto, as well as to develop a network of local Afghan writers and those living in the diaspora.
+The Paranda Network is a three-year partnership between KfW Stiftung and Untold to enhance the craft of creative writers working in Dari and Pashto, as well as to develop a network of local Afghan writers and those living in the diaspora.

-Paranda is a virtual space where these writers can share skills, knowledge, and life experiences with their peers.
+Paranda is a virtual space where these writers share skills, knowledge, and life experiences with their peers.
 It consolidates Untold’s active – but so far informal – online community of women writers, established through its Write Afghanistan project.

 The political upheaval of 2021 has meant many Afghan writers have resettled in other parts of the world, yet the Paranda network enables them to continue working as a group.

-My Dear Kabul (Hodder/Coronet)
+My Dear Kabul

-New fiction by Afghan women
+New Fiction by Afghan Women

 “Powerful, profound and deeply moving, these stories will expand your mind and elevate your heart”